FasTnT/epcis/README.md

 # License

-This project is licensed under the Apache 2.0 license - see the LICENSE.md file for details
+This project is licensed under the Apache 2.0 license - see the LICENSE file for details

-_Last update: november 2018_
+_Last update: december 2018_